DSIN-INSA-Strasbourg/Hermes/plugins/datasources/postgresql/README.md

 ## Description

-This plugin allows using an PostgreSQL database as datasource.
+This plugin allows using a PostgreSQL database as datasource.

 ## Configuration